aetperf/aetperf.github.io/_posts/2022-11-22-A-Cython-implementation-of-a-min-priority-queue.md

     PriorityQueue* pqueue,
     ssize_t node_idx,
     DTYPE_t key_new) nogil:
-    """Decrease the key of an element in the heap, given its tree index.
+    """Decrease the key of an element in the priority queue, given its tree index.

     input
     =====